OpenAI to IPO by 2027?

 By TechCrunch - TechCrunch Disrupt San Francisco 2019 - Day 2, CC BY 2.0, Link

-- Conduct research free from financial obligations
+- Conduct research free from financial ties

 The Pivot: Creating OpenAI LP